AntonShalgachev/coil/README.md

 * Enums (serialization has to be implemented in your code, e.g. with [magic_enum](https://github.com/Neargye/magic_enum))
 * Optional arguments
 * Variable amount of arguments (using vector-like containers)
-* Type-less arguments (to allow the command handle several types)
+* Any-like arguments (to allow the command handle several types)
 * Named arguments (`object.command foo=3.14 bar=true`)
 * Human-readable `bool` serialization
 * Error handling